anisur172/MySQL/README.md

     select * from bank_details where education = 'unknown' or marital = 'single'
 # Multipule condition filter
     select * from bank_details where (education = 'unknown' or marital = 'single') and balance < 500
-# Filter unique value of column
+# Filter the unique value of the column
     select distinct job from bank_details
-# Defult filter by accending order
+# Defult filter by ascending order
     select *from bank_details order by age
-# Defult filter by accending order
+# Defult filter by ascending order
     select *from bank_details order by marital
-# Filter by deccending order
+# Filter by descending order
     select *from bank_details order by age desc
-# Filter by deccending order
+# Filter by descending order
     select *from bank_details order by marital desc

+## Problem
+# 1. Try to find out the average balance
+    select avg(balance) as average_balance from bank_details
+# 2. Try to find out who has a minimum balance
+    select * from bank_details where balance = (select min(balance) from bank_details)
+# 3. Try to find out who is having a maximum balance
+    select * from bank_details where balance = (select max(balance) from bank_details)